zikzak-ai/kreuzberg/docs/getting-started/installation.md

 pip install "kreuzberg[easyocr]"
 ```

+!!! warning

+    EasyOCR wheels are currently available only for Python 3.13 and below.
+On Python 3.14 this extra is skipped until upstream support lands.

 #### PaddleOCR

 PaddleOCR is particularly strong for Chinese and other Asian languages.
 It requires additional system dependencies for OpenCV support: